 It makes bookings for use of sporting facilities including tennis courts and playing fields.
 This section is located on the 3rd Floor, Squarehouse, E4, lower campus.
-The various services may be contacted by phone on the following extensions: Recreation Program 4884; Grounds Bookings 4878; Tennis Bookings 4877; Sports Association 4880.
+The various services may be contacted by telephoning Recreation Program 697 4884; Grounds Bookings 697 4878; Tennis Bookings 697 4877; Sports Association 697 4880.